mikedecr/mikedecr-site/content/_index.md

     # is a quantitative researcher in Chicago, IL
 description: |
   is a quantitative researcher in Chicago <br>
-  building statistical analyses + software for high-frequency trading
+  building statistical analysis + software for high-frequency trading

 text_align_left: true
 action_label: Read More &rarr;